-After careful consideration, the Commission finds that the proposed rule change is consistent with the requirements of the Act and the rules and regulations thereunder applicable to a national securities exchange, and, in particular, with the requirements of section 6(b)(5) of the Act.20 The

-Commission finds that this proposal is similar to several approved equity-linked instruments currently listed and traded on the Amex.21 Accordingly, the Commission finds that the listing and trading of the ABS Securities is consistent with the Act and will promote just and equitable principles of trade, foster cooperation and coordination with persons engaged in regulating, clearing, settling, processing information with respect to, and facilitating transactions in securities, and, in general, protect investors and the public interest consistent with section 6(b)(5) of the Act.22
+After careful consideration, the Commission finds that the proposed rule change is consistent with the requirements of the Act and the rules and regulations thereunder applicable to a national securities exchange, and, in particular, with the requirements of section 6(b)(5) of the Act.
+The Commission finds that this proposal is similar to several approved equitylinked instruments currently listed and traded on the Amex.22 Accordingly, the Commission finds that the listing and trading of the ABS Securities is consistent with the Act and will promote just and equitable principles of trade, foster cooperation and coordination with persons engaged in regulating, clearing, settling, processing information with respect to, and facilitating transactions in securities, and, in general, protect investors and the public interest consistent with section 6(b)(5) of the Act.23

 As described more fully above, the ABS Securities are asset-backed securities and represent a repackaging of the Underlying Corporate Bonds together with the addition of either Treasury Securities or GSE Securities, subject to certain distribution of interest obligations of the Trust.
 The ABS Securities are not leveraged instruments.
 The ABS Securities are debt instruments whose price will still be derived and based upon the value of the Underlying Securities.
+The Exchange represents that the value of the Underlying Securities will be determined by one or more market makers, in accordance with Exchange rules.
 Investors are guaranteed at least the principal amount that they paid for the Underlying Securities.
-In addition, each of the Underlying Corporate Bonds will pay interest on a semi-annual basis while the ABS Securities themselves will pay interest on the monthly or quarterly basis, pursuant to the Interest Distribution Agreement.
-Neither the Treasury Securities or GSE Securities will make periodic payments of interest.23 In addition, the ABS Securities will mature on the latest maturity date of the Underlying Securities.24 However, due to the passthrough nature of the ABS Securities, the level of risk involved in the purchase or sale of the ABS Securities is similar to the risk involved in the purchase or sale of traditional common stock.
+In addition, each of the Underlying Corporate Bonds will pay interest on a semi-annual basis while the ABS securities themselves will pay interest on a monthly or quarterly basis, pursuant to the Interest Distribution Agreement.
+Neither the Treasury Securities or GSE Securities will make periodic payments of interest.
+In addition, the ABS